 Over-excitement with visitors

 Jumping up and non-stop barking when the doorbell rings or growling at visitors is not difficult to cure if you know how.
 It usually takes about an hour to teach owners how to gain control of their house, their front door and window.

 Separation anxiety is the result of a dog attaching itself to its owner and may result in the dog howling, barking or causing damage in the house when the owner leaves the dog for any length of time.
-By using some very simple methods you can wean your dog off you and enable it to become an independent member of your household.
+By using some very simple techniques you can wean your dog off you and enable it to become an independent member of your household.
 It will soon realise it doesn't have to accompany you to the bathroom!

 Dogs that are nervous require a gentler approach to encourage the dog and give it confidence.
 Trying to soothe and love these dogs back to normal rarely works as dogs do not understand soothing or reassurance.
 Reassurance can, in fact, reinforce a bad behaviour.
 They need a structured framework of simple rules they can relate to, and other dogs to mix with socially.
 A firm but fair approach works very quickly.
 My dogs are very well balanced and it is a joy to see them bring shy, retiring dogs out of their shell and behave like normal dogs.

 I am regularly called out to help people who have given a good home to a rescue dog that has become fearful and aggressive to other dogs, usually because of being attacked by another dog or abused by a human.
-Some trainers/behaviourists have told my clients that their dogs can never be fixed and have advised euthanasia but I have them running around with my dogs in the garden within hours.
+Some trainers or behaviourists have told my clients that their dogs can never be fixed and have advised euthanasia but I have them running around with my dogs in the garden within hours.

 I've tried everything and other trainers too.

 The majority of people I meet are a little sceptical about my ability to change their dog's behaviour quickly.
 After all, they have read books, tried DVDs, trainers and behaviourists and scoured the internet for solutions to their dog's problem.
 All to no avail.